A Gest of Robyn Hode: As a ballad

-Gest was originally classified by F J Child as an early example of a Middle English language ballad, based upon its quatrain structure and rhyme scheme.
-Since the publication of Child's anthology, various scholars have attempted to construct a classification for the ballads.
-Gest, along with the border ballads, and the other Robin Hood ballads, have been recognized as being distinct from the other Child ballads.
+Gest was included by Francis Child as part of his influential collection of ballads, the Child Ballads, as number 117 in volume 3 of his collection The English and Scottish Popular Ballads.
+He had earlier published a version in 1859.
+Its quatrain structure and rhyme scheme fits with other Middle English ballads.
+However, Gest, along with other traditional border ballads of the Anglo-Scottish border and ballads of Robin Hood, has its own distinctions from other Child ballads.
 They are narratives, which generally lack a chorus or refrain, and appear to have been composed as recitations before an audience.
 Only Gest is considered comparable to the Danish and English heroic ballads, the epic poem Beowulf, and the great Middle English romances - Havelok the Dane and The Tale of Gamelyn.